celinehuang/celinehuang.github.io/README.md

-# personal_website
+# Personal Web Page

-This is a web page made for COMP 307 to introduce myself to the class
+This is a web page made for COMP 307 to introduce myself to the class!